-Because chest X-rays help to identify such a wide variety of lung disorders, lung nodules must be thoroughly evaluated, diagnosed, and treated appropriately.
-Even if the nodule presents no current threat, it must be regularly monitored for any change.
+Lung nodules must be thoroughly evaluated, diagnosed, and treated appropriately.
+Even if the nodule presents no immediate threat, it must be regularly monitored for any change.

-Our expert radiologists, physicians, and surgeons will then assess the results of your tests and identify the cause of the lung nodule.
+Our expert radiologists, physicians, and surgeons will then assess the results of your tests and make recommendations for your care.

-If the lung nodule does not pose an immediate concern, we will ask you to return to the clinic every 6 to 12 months for a follow-up visit.
-At each visit, will determine whether the nodule has changed or any new disease is present.
-This ensures that your condition is being monitored carefully and consistently.
+- If the lung nodule does not pose an immediate concern, we may ask you to return to clinic for follow-up and repeat imaging.
+At each visit, Solitary Pulmonary Lung Nodule Clinic staff will determine whether the nodule has changed or any new disease is present.

-For patients with pulmonary fibrosis or other interstitial lung diseases, pulmonary resection is not possible.
+- For patients with pulmonary fibrosis or other lung diseases, alternative treatments may be more appropriate.
 This is because the disease affects the entire lung, not just one area.
-For patients who have these types of advanced diseases, our Lung Transplant program may offer a second chance at life.